 In the last exchange of a full TLS handshake, the server can include a “New Session Ticket” message (not represented in the handshake described in the picture) which will contain the complete session state (including the master secret negotiated between the client and the server and the cipher suite used).
 Therefore, this state is encrypted and integrity-protected by a key known only by the server.
 This opaque datum is known as a session ticket.
 The details lie in RFC 5077 which supersedes RFC 4507.

-Session identifiers are part of TLS and are therefore supported since
+Session identifiers are part of TLS and are therefore supported for a

-an optional TLS extension and therefore, the support is not as
+optional TLS extension and therefore, the support is not as widespread

-widespread as for session identifiers.
-Support for tickets was
+as for session identifiers.
+Support for tickets was added in

 support was added in Windows 8.1 and Windows 2012 R2.